AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Remove Points From Your Record

-In some states, like Delaware, you can take a traffic school course to reduce the number of points on your record.
-If you take a defensive driving course in Delaware, you’ll earn three credits that reduce the negative impact of moving violations (such as inflated car insurance costs).2
+In some states, like Delaware and New Jersey, you can take a traffic school course to reduce the number of points on your record.
+If you take a defensive driving course in Delaware, you’ll earn three credits that reduce the negative impact of moving violations (such as inflated car insurance costs).1

 In most states, the only other way to remove points off your record is to not get another violation for a certain period of time (usually three years).